This salt dough ornament recipe is so easy to make and allows you to create this handprint Santa salt dough ornament that is perfect for gift-giving.

 - Various Paint Colors for Painting

-Instructions for creating a handprint Santa salt dough ornament!
+How to make a handprint Santa salt dough ornament!

 - Combine your salt and water in a bowl.
 Add your flour.
 If 4 cups don't seem to be enough you can add more if needed.